Biomapas/B.TwilioSdkLayer/README.md

 functions.
 Simply include this layer when creating a lambda function to enable Twilio functionality.

+**NOTE!** In order to use this layer, a `docker` command must be available on your machine.
+It is because the CDK runs a bundling command on a docker container to create the Twilio dependency.

 ### Remarks

 [Biomapas](https://biomapas.com) aims to modernise life-science